 Ana Mendieta (1948–85) was born in Havana, Cuba.
 When she was twelve she and her sister were sent to live in the USA as refugees.
 She obtained an MFA from the University of Iowa in 1977.
 Select exhibitions include: ‘Ana Mendieta: A Retrospective‘, New Museum, New York (1987); ‘Ana Mendieta: Earth, Body, Sculpture and Performance 1972–1985’, Hirshhorn Museum, Smithsonian Institution, Washington DC (2004); ‘Ana Mendieta’, Art Institute of Chicago (2011); ‘Ana Mendieta: Covered in Time and History’, Jeu de Paume, Paris (2018).

 Lygia Pape (1927–2004) was born in Nova Friburgo, Brazil.
-She received informal training in fine arts and studied with Faye Ostrower at the Museum of Modern Art, Rio de Janeiro.
+She was a founding member of Grupo Frente in 1954, then developed ideas that would combine with the defining principles of the Neo Concrete Manifesto, of which she was one of the signatories.
 Select exhibitions include: Venice Biennale (2003); Haus der Kunst, Munich (2004); ‘Lygia Pape: Magnetized Space’, Serpentine Galleries, London (2011); ‘Lygia Pape: A Multitude of Forms’, Metropolitan Museum of Art, New York (2017).

 Berni Searle (1964–) was born in Cape Town, South Africa.
 She received her MFA from the University of Cape Town (1995).
 Select exhibitions include: ‘Approach’, Krannert Museum, Champaign, Illinois, Johannesburg Art Gallery and USF Contemporary Art Museum, Tampa, Florida (2006–7); Dak’Art (2012); Havana Biennale (2012); Venice Biennale (2001, 2005); Cairo Biennale (1998); Johannesburg Biennale (1997).